dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 ## URL redirect and URL rewrite
 The difference in wording between *URL redirect* and *URL rewrite* may seem subtle at first but has important implications for providing resources to clients.
 ASP.NET Core's URL Rewriting Middleware is capable of meeting the need for both.

 A *URL redirect* is a client-side operation, where the client is instructed to access a resource at another address.
-This requires a round-trip to the server, and the redirect URL returned to the client appears in the browser's address bar when the client makes a new request for the resource.
-If `/resource` is *redirected* to `/different-resource`, the client requests `/resource`, and the server responds that the client should obtain the resource at `/different-resource` with a status code indicating that the redirect is either temporary or permanent.
+This requires a round-trip to the server.
+The redirect URL returned to the client appears in the browser's address bar when the client makes a new request for the resource.

+If `/resource` is *redirected* to `/different-resource`, the client requests `/resource`.
+The server responds that the client should obtain the resource at `/different-resource` with a status code indicating that the redirect is either temporary or permanent.
 The client executes a new request for the resource at the redirect URL.

 ![A WebAPI service endpoint has been temporarily changed from version 1 (v1) to version 2 (v2) on the server.
 A client makes a request to the service at the version 1 path /v1/api.
 The server sends back a 302 (Found) response with the new, temporary path for the service at version 2 /v2/api.
 The client makes a second request to the service at the redirect URL.
 The server responds with a 200 (OK) status code.](url-rewriting/_static/url_redirect.png)